I can't sign in to my AWS account, or access the resources or information that I need.

-If your account has been closed for more than 90 days, your sign-in information no longer exists.
-To use AWS services, create a new AWS account using a different email address than the email address associated with your closed AWS account.
+If your account is closed for more than 90 days, then your sign-in information no longer exists.
+To use AWS services, create a new AWS account with a different email address than the email address that's associated with your closed AWS account.

-To reactivate a suspended account, follow the instructions at How can I reactivate my suspended AWS account?
+To reactivate a suspended account, see How can I reactivate my suspended AWS account?

-To reopen an AWS account closed for less than 90 days, follow the instructions at Can I reopen my closed AWS account?
+To reopen an AWS account closed for less than 90 days, see Can I reopen my closed AWS account?

 Removing lost or broken MFA devices from an AWS account